 - good coverage, including undersides of leaves, is important for foliar sprays

-- If Tamarixia wasps have been found near your home, then use the soft insecticides (oils and soaps) that are safer for the Tamaraxia.
+- If Tamarixia wasps have been released near your home, then use the soft insecticides (oils and soaps) that are safer for the Tamaraxia and be sure and control ants (UC IPM guidelines for ant control).